Seniors, younger people, and many more…

 - Create tooltips and hotspots:

-Did you know that you can do all these with only one product to make sure you successfully onboard everyone, even the ones that aren’t tech-savvy, and do many more things such as conducting NPS surveys and get DAU data?
+Did you know that you can do all these with only one user onboarding software to make sure you successfully onboard everyone, even the ones that aren’t tech-savvy, and do many more things such as conducting NPS surveys and get DAU data?

 Fail-proof user onboarding is not difficult – if done correctly.